scholarships

 Leah Beery

-The following students of the class of 2022 have met the rolling scholarship requirements and will be rewarded with their second installment of their scholarship in the amount of $1,000.
+The following students of the class of 2022 have met these requirements and will be rewarded with their final installment of rolling scholarship in the amount of $1,000.

 Brighton Lane

 Brighton is a graduate of Huntley Project High School.
-She is the daughter of Matthew & Jamie Lane of Huntley, Montana.
-Brighton plans to attend Northeastern Oklahoma A&M University in Miami, Oklahoma to study Agriculture Communication and Animal Science with plans of becoming an Agricultural Lawyer or Advocate.
+She is the daughter of Matthew & Jamie Lane of Huntley, MT.
+Brighton will graduate from Northeastern Oklahoma A&M University in Miami, OK this spring.
+She plans to continue at Oklahoma State University in Stillwater, OK to study Agriculture Communication and Animal Science with plans of becoming an Agricultural Lawyer or Advocate.

 Raegan Nansel

 Raegan Nansel is the daughter of Jay & Gayle Nansel of Billings, MT.
-Raegan graduated from Billings West High School and is currently double majoring in Agriculture Business and Economics at Montana State University in Bozeman.
+Raegan graduated from Billings West High School and is currently majoring in Agriculture Business – Agribusiness Management and Economics at Montana State University in Bozeman.
 Her future plans include attending law school and advocating for folks within the Agriculture industry.

 NILE Legacy Award is a $500 award that is awarded to students, either a high school senior or college student, based on their involvement in NILE and NILE activities.